tenzir/tenzir/web/blog/matching-yara-rules-in-byte-pipelines/index.md

 }
 ```

-Each event represents a rule match on a rule string.
-The output has a `rule`
-field that describes the metadata of the rule, and a `matches` array with a list
+Each match has a `rule` field describing the rule and a `matches` record indexed
-of all matches for a given rule string.
-Each match includes the string
-`identifier`, e.g., `$foo`, an excerpt of the matching data in field `data` as
-blob,[^1] and details about the location of the match.
+by string identifier to report a list of matches per rule string.
+E.g., there is
+one match for `$bar` at byte offset 4 and match length 3.
+The Base64-encoded
+excerpt for the match is `YmFy` (= `"bar"`).[^1]

 [^1]: JSON doesn't distinguish binary blobs from strings.
 However, our type
     system does, so we encode blob values as Base64-encoded strings for formats